 I also learned that the funeral of Telly Savalas was held here in 1994.
 “Who loves ya, baby?”

-On the side of the cathedral I was impressed by the huge doors that led into Saint Sophia.
+On the side of the cathedral, I was impressed by the huge doors that led to Saint Sophia.

 According to the website Find A Grave (God bless the internet…you can find anything), “Charles attended services in a special lighted pew.
 Upon his death, he was honored with burial in a special crypt on the church property.”

 From September 6 – 8, Saint Sophia Cathedral will hold the annual L.A.
 Greek Fest, “which features Byzantine art, delicious Mediterranean cuisine, Cathedral tours, entertainment, dancing, carnival-style games for the kids, and a host of other activities.”
 It’s supposed to be a very fun event to attend.

 If you’re ever in the downtown Los Angeles area, take a few minutes out of your day and visit this incredibly gorgeous cathedral.
 It’s quite remarkable, and for just a few minutes you’ll think you’ve been transported to another country.

 1324 South Normandie Avenue (about 1/2 mile off the 10 Freeway)

 Tuesday – Friday: 10:00 am – 4:00 pm

 Parking lot & there is street parking nearby (free…but sometimes tough to find a spot)